 We put much emphasis on the education of children and giving women the skills they need to live a more dignified life.

-The Foundation regularly covers all medical bills for sponsored children, especially due to malaria.
+The Fund regularly covers all medical bills for sponsored children, especially due to malaria.
 We are grateful to the Rev. Sisters who run hospital for being good to us and patient with us when we are low on funds.

 152 students in Elementary school,